 View change record →Poshmark's updated Privacy Policy provides substantially more transparency about the personal data it collects (including name, address, payment details, and content you create), how it uses and shares that information, and the legal bases for processing.
 The policy now explicitly covers data collected across websites, mobile apps, and other platforms, and identifies collection points including account registration, purchases, listings, stories, and interactions with other users.
 California residents are directed to a separate supplemental privacy notice.
 While this change increases clarity about data practices rather than restricting new data collection, reviewing the specific uses and sharing practices described in the full policy can help you understand what data Poshmark retains and how it may be used.

-View change record →This provision caps Poshmark's financial exposure for a wide range of consumer harms, including losses from third-party fraud, data breaches, and service failures, which may leave users with limited recourse if significant losses occur.
+View full change record →This provision caps Poshmark's financial exposure for a wide range of consumer harms, including losses from third-party fraud, data breaches, and service failures, which may leave users with limited recourse if significant losses occur.

 How other platforms handle this